brtkl/niceplots/docs/index.md

 # Info

+The purpose of this website is to create a gallery of commonly produced plots in clinical setting, along with respective SAS snippets.

 ## Data

-Data used in the examples comes from CDISC pilot project.
+The source data used in the examples come from CDISC pilot project.
+All examples are solely ilustrative and focus on layout.
+No conclusions should be drawn from presented results.